hashicorp/terraform-provider-aws/website/docs/r/macie2_invitation.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The unique identifier (ID) of the macie invitation.
+* `invited_at` - The date and time, in UTC and extended RFC 3339 format, when an Amazon Macie membership invitation was last sent to the account.
+This value is null if a Macie invitation hasn't been sent to the account.

 ## Import